PumpkinProjects/OSRSDataPluginAPI/README.md

 # OSRSDataPluginAPI

-This Project is an Old School (2007) RuneLite Plugin being used to manage, build, and serve metrics/data collected via a Custom RuneLite Plugin.
+This Project is an [Old School RuneScape]https://oldschool.runescape.com/ [RuneLite](https://runelite.net/) Plugin being used to manage, build, and serve metrics/data collected via a Custom RuneLite Plugin.

 # Stack Information

-This project is built using Python's FastAPI and React (Vite - JavaScript + SWC).
-Which communicates with a MongoDB database where data is stored by a Java based plugin installed into RuneLite.
+This project is built using Python's [FastAPI](https://fastapi.tiangolo.com/) and [Vite-React](https://vitejs.dev/).
+Which communicates with a [MongoDB](https://www.mongodb.com/home) database where data is stored by a Java based plugin installed into RuneLite.

 ### Recommended Minimum Requirements
 All current as of 12/29/2022